alefore/weblog/recommendations.md

-I'm impressed by the fact that the technology has reached the point where [a lightswitch](https://www.feller.ch/de/sortiment/schalter-und-taster/funktaster) doesn't need any batteries or electricity: the act of pressing it generates enough power for it to communicate wirelessly with the home control system.
+I'm impressed by the fact that the technology has reached the point where [a lightswitch](https://www.feller.ch/de/sortiment/schalter-und-taster/funktaster) can communicate wirelessly with the home control system without needing any batteries or electric input
+—the simple act of pressing it generates enough power.

 We still have some old-fashioned light bulbs in our home.
 Some are, unfortunately, not compatible;